Freaked out about Feeding? Some Food for Thought

 • able to eat regular table food diet

-If child is gagging, an oral problem may be present because the food ‘level’ is too high.
+If child is gagging or has other feeding difficulties, an oral problem may be present because the food ‘level’ is too high.

 Signs and Symptoms of Feeding Difficulties